 In the same way, in a marketplace, the attention time of visitors to the same product will decrease.

-In e-commerce, we don’t find this problem, since the user is only browsing your website.
+On the contrary, in e-commerce, we don’t find this problem, since the user is only browsing your website.

 This is because the marketplace has an established platform.

 Another difference between e-commerce and the marketplace is what the seller earns for each purchase.

 In the marketplace’s case, the owner of the page takes a commission per sale.